Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Untangling_Users.md

-> The full list of users on a Linux system is specified in the /etc/passwd file
+> The full list of users on a Linux system is specified in the /etc/passwd file and now in /etc/shadow file.

 # Becoming root with su
 Becoming root is a fairly common action that Linux users take.
 There are two utilities used for this purposes: `su` (switch user) and `sudo` (superuser do).
 Because it has the `SUID` bit set, `su` runs as root.
 Running as root, it can start a root shell and before allowing the user to access the privileges of root, it checks to make sure that the user knows the root password.